ibm-cloud-docs/openshift/getting-started.md

 ## What's next?
 {: #getting-started-whats-next}

-Check out the curated learning paths
+Continue with one of these curated learning paths:
 - [Learning path for administrators](/docs/openshift?topic=openshift-learning-path-admin).
 - [Learning path for developers](/docs/openshift?topic=openshift-learning-path-dev).